EnterpriseDB/tpa/docs/tpaexec-hooks.md

 pg_hba.conf and the files in conf.d, but before the server has been started.

-This hook can be used, for example, to create a pg_ident.conf file.
+This hook can be used, for example, to create additional configuration files under `conf.d`.

 ### postgres-config-final